dvordrova/kind-istio-tempo-otel/README.md

 # How

-we start infrustructure where tempo comes with service metrics-generator, which generates metrics by spans
+we start infrustructure where tempo comes with service metrics-generator, which generates metrics by spans and sends them to victoria-metrics

-moreover in tempo datasource we use our prometheus-compatible victoria for fetching metrics for service graph

-general application
+the go application itelf make spans and sends them to tempo distributor (otel) on top of that istio tracks down requests from servicer to service and sends them to tempo distributor (zipkin)

 [docs](https://grafana.com/docs/tempo/latest/metrics-generator/service_graphs/)

 ```